VANSH935/portfolio_web/README.md

 📬 Contact

 🌟 Features
--> Fully responsive for all devices
+→ Fully responsive for all devices
--> Dark/Light mode toggle
--> Clean and simple design
+→ Dark/Light mode toggle with system preference detection (prefers-color-scheme) → Auto-closing vertical menu toggle for smoother navigation → Clean and simple design
--> Custom alert box for better user interaction
+→ Custom alert box for better user interaction
--> Built with pure HTML, CSS, and JavaScript
+→ Built with pure HTML, CSS, and JavaScript

 🔄 Recent Updates
--> Added custom alert box for navbar clicks
+→ Added custom alert box for navbar clicks
--> Alert prevents unnecessary clicks if already on the same section -> Improved responsive design for the alert box
+→ Alert prevents unnecessary clicks if already on the same section → Improved responsive design for the alert box
--> Small UI adjustments for a cleaner look
+→ Small UI adjustments for a cleaner look
--> Optimized code structure for better readability
+→ Optimized code structure for better readability
+→ Implemented prefers-color-scheme to match system theme automatically → Added auto-closing behavior to the vertical menu toggle

 🛠 Built Using
 HTML5